1. Home

 The "Dark Side" You Need to Watch Out For

-• Spaghetti Code: Because the code is written by an AI based on fragmented prompts, the underlying structure can get messy behind the scenes.
-If a major error occurs later, a developer who doesn't understand the basics of the code will have a nightmare trying to fix it.
+• Spaghetti Code: When the code is generated from fragmented prompts, the structure behind the scenes gets messy.
+If something breaks later, anyone who doesn't understand the basics of that code will have a nightmare debugging it.

-• Hallucinations: AI loves to make things up.
-It might give you code that looks correct but uses libraries that don't exist or functions that are outdated.
+• Hallucinations: AI invents things.
+You can get code that looks right but uses libraries that don't exist or APIs that are deprecated.

 Will Programmers Be Replaced?